IndyIndyIndy/impersonate/README.md

 frontend user in the frontend with just a single click from inside the backend.
 This **does not include** default backend users.

 And remember: *With great power comes great responsibility*.
-The purpose of this extension is mainly to allow for a tech support login as a specific user and see potential problems and bugs from the perspective of the user and do tech support actions as the specific user account.
+The purpose of this extension is mainly to allow for a tech support login as a specific user and see potential problems and bugs from the perspective of the user as well as doing tech support actions while impersonating the specified user account.

 ![Screenshot](/Resources/Public/Screenshots/impersonate.png)